-- There were few major outages in the electronic communications networks during the period, but the number of outages notified to Nkom increased.
-Fibre breaches still dominate the notifications, accounting for 50 per cent of all notifications. - The scale of GPS disruptions in Troms and Finnmark persists.
-During the period, Nkom was notified of 12 incidents that affected aircraft and helicopter traffic in the county. - There is a high prevalence of phone fraud, even if the operators manage to stop much of the fraudulent traffic.
-Nkom is an active driving force in reducing the extent of this fraud. - Digital attacks have increased in volume and become more sophisticated.
-This is affecting all sectors, including the electronic communications sector.
+- There were few major outages in the electronic communications networks during the period, but the number of outages notified accounting for 50 per cent of all notifications. - The scale of GPS disruptions in Troms and Finnmark persists. aircraft and helicopter traffic in the county. - There is a high prevalence of phone fraud, even if the operators manage to stop much of the fraudulent traffic.
+Nkom is an active driving force in reducing the extent of this fraud. - Digital attacks have increased in volume and become more communications sector.
 Norwegian electronic communications providers have had to handle ransom demands, with threats of extensive denial-of-service attacks.